-- Determine the identity and contact information of the complainant. - In coordination with campus partners (e.g., the Title IX Coordinator), initiate or assist with any necessary supportive measures. - Identify all policies implicated by the alleged misconduct and notify the complainant and respondent of all the specific policies implicated. - Assist the Title IX Coordinator with conducting a prompt initial assessment to determine if the allegations indicate a potential policy violation. - Commence a thorough, reliable, and impartial investigation by identifying issues and developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all witnesses and the parties.
+- Determine the identity and contact information of the complainant. - In coordination with campus partners (e.g., the Title IX Coordinator), initiate or assist with any necessary supportive measures. - Identify all policies implicated by the alleged misconduct and notify the complainant and respondent of all the specific policies implicated. - Assist the Title IX Coordinator with conducting a prompt initial assessment to determine if the allegations indicate a potential policy violation. - Commence a thorough, reliable, and impartial investigation by identifying issues and developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all witnesses and the parties. - Meet with the complainant to finalize their interview/statement, if necessary. - Prepare the initial Notice of Investigation and Allegation (NOIA).
+The NOIA may be amended with any additional or dismissed allegations. - Notice should inform the parties of their right to have the assistance of an Advisor, who could be a member of the Pool or an Advisor of their choosing present for all meetings attended by the party. - Make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance when possible.

-5 These dismissal requirements are mandated by the 2020 Title IX Regulations, 34 CFR Part 106.45 and are reflected in the Mandatory and Discretionary Dismissal section of the College's Title IX policy.
+&lt;sup>5 These dismissal requirements are mandated by the 2020 Title IX Regulations, 34 CFR Part 106.45 and are reflected in the Mandatory and Discretionary Dismissal section of the College's Title IX policy.